 As you can see we need to map all the channels again (if not detected automatically) with their corresponding EPG code in order for Plex LiveTV to be able to pull the timetable as well as the description for all the content of all those channels.

-As a final step you need to be patient.
-Building the guid for the first time can take some time depending on the number of channels as well and amount of data in the EPG for each channel.
-For about 2-3 days worth of data and about 10 channels it will be done in matter of minutes (of this will depend on your sources, internet speed etc).
+As a final step, you need to be patient.
+Building the guide for the first time can take some time depending on the number of channels as well and the amount of data in the EPG for each channel.
+For about 2-3 days worth of data and about 10 channels, it will be done in a matter of minutes (of this will depend on your sources, internet speed, etc).

 Plex Live TV playback and utilization

-Considering that you now have OTA content on any device that you can used Plex on give yourself a pat on the back.
+Considering that you now have OTA content on any device that you can use Plex on give yourself a pat on the back.

-At the time of this article this great feature works on all Plex platforms but on the Samsung Tizen (TVs 2016+).
-To clarify, Live TV works on them but the grid feature is missing, meaning you will only be able to tune into things that are about to start or record whats to come.
-If for any reason you switch channels, you will not be able to go back to the content thats already in progress.
-Stupid I know, but Plex is working on it, and hopefully Guid will be available soon.
+At the time of this article, this great feature works on all Plex platforms but on the Samsung Tizen (TVs 2016+).
+To clarify, Live TV works on them but the grid feature is missing, meaning you will only be able to tune into things that are about to start or record what's to come.
+If for any reason you switch channels, you will not be able to go back to the content that's already in progress.
+Stupid I know, but Plex is working on it, and hopefully, the guide will be available soon.

 As I mentioned before, depending on your client platform of choice, some channels will require transcoding like any other movie or tv show that you can stream via plex.
 In some cases, audio will be just repacked in a different container, and video will be transcoded if an unsupported codec is detected.

-This will have a bigger or smaller CPU impact on your Plex server (NAS in this case) depending on the hardware transcoding feature being active (supported) or not.
-Most NAS devices from Intel have a QuickSync technology built in and thats what Plex uses to make use of the HW transcoding.
+This will have a bigger or smaller CPU impact on your Plex server (NAS in this case) depending on the hardware transcoding feature is active (supported) or not.
+Most NAS devices from Intel have a QuickSync technology built-in and that's what Plex uses to make use of the HW transcoding.

 So to sum it up.
-If you have a tuner that you can hook up to your LAN and have a working Plex server with Plex Pass feature, there is no reason for you not to give this a go.
-It will eliminate your need to have multiple set top boxes for your OTA/cable, save you money in the process and give you your content in a great visual presentation on more device that you can handle.
+If you have a tuner that you can hook up to your LAN and have a working Plex server with the Plex Pass feature, there is no reason for you not to give this a go.
+It will eliminate your need to have multiple set-top boxes for your OTA/cable, save you money in the process and give you your content in a great visual presentation on more devices than you can handle.